CodiumTeam/docker-training/exercise-11/README.md

 ### Start and configure tools

 Navigate to the `jenkins/jenkins-runner`.
 You will see there is a docker compose file; start all the services running `docker-compose up -d`.
-As you can see in the file this defines various services, including a Jenkins server, a Docker registry and a local Github looalike.
+As you can see in the file this defines various services, including a Jenkins server, a Docker registry and a local Github.

 #### Push repository to Git